-Identity has been an unresolvable issue that wandered since the beginnings of the Internet. with the explosive of Social Media, the users digital activity has been exponential, building a new digital identity composed of many digital profiles and leaving a digital trail that have generated a huge opportunity for new customer value services, but also the accountability of information management, that in most cases are sensitive data and belongs to the user.
+Identity has been an unresolvable issue that wandered since the beginnings of the Internet.
+With the explosion of Social Media, the users digital activity has been exponential, building a new digital identity composed of many digital profiles and leaving a digital trail that have generated a huge opportunity for new customer value services, but also the accountability of information management, that in most cases are sensitive data and belongs to the user.
 This precious data had become a trojan horse for many companies: with the exploitation of consumer data, comes also the responsibility of it.
 And hence, many personal data had been compromised.
 Companies are desperately seeking out for a solution that let them focus on their main business purpose not on managing user’s data.

 During the same period, blockchain technologies emerged as a new paradigm of decentralized information systems, where data is uniquely registered, immutable and distributed across all the network using a consensus mechanism to validate it without any centralized or federated authority.